readnet/twilio-woocommerce/README.md

 2. Upload the zip archive to the Wordpress installation via the plugins page

 ## Frequently Asked Questions (FAQs)
-- **Q: Is this plugin free?**
+- **Is this plugin free?**
-  - A: Yes, it is and also open source.
+  - Yes, it is and also open source.

-- **Q: So that means I can copy it?**
+- **So that means I can copy it?**
-  - A: Yes you can.
+  - Yes you can.
 Although attribution to the author does not hurt.
 So leave commented sections as is.

-- **Q: What language is this?**
+- **What language is this?**
-  - A: It's Greek.
+  - It's Greek.

-- **Q: Can I change the language?**
+- **Can I change the language?**
-  - A: Of course, but you must do it via editing all the files that contain text.
+  - Of course, but you must do it via editing all the files that contain text.
 No auto way yet, sorry.

 ## Changelog
 Tested up to Wordpress version 5.4.1